 Ortho-K can be life changing:

-- Give your child more confidence when playing sports and swimming
+- Give your child more confidence at school, when playing sports, and swimming

 - No more wearing uncomfortable glasses

 - No more getting dry eyes from daytime contacts

 Schedule a Consultation to discuss you and your child’s visual frustrations, goals, and Candidacy for Ortho-K

 Not all children are candidates for Ortho-K, and the worse your myopia becomes, the more difficult the Ortho-K treatment becomes.
 We recommend setting up a Myopia Control Consultation with Dr. Zucker to discuss you or your child’s visual frustrations and goals.
 And to See if Myopia Control & Ortho-K is right for your family.